Manasija: Architecture and history

 The founding charter of the monastery has not been preserved.
 The Manasija Monastery, also known as Resava, was built two kilometres northwest from the town of Despotovac, in the picturesque ravine.
-Construction of the monumental mausoleum and the fortified town lasted about a decade, with breaks.
-During this period, a church, large refectory, lodgings, adjacent buildings, towers and walls, fortifications with protective walls and trenches were constructed.
+Construction of the monumental mausoleum and the fortified town lasted about a decade.
+During this period, a church, large refectory, adjacent buildings, towers and walls, fortifications with protective walls and trenches were constructed.

-Monastery founder Despot Stefan built Manasija to serve as his mausoleum; in its grandeur, his resting place surpassed everything ever built in the Pomoravlje.
-The monumental and imposing Church of Manasija, together with the contemporary monuments (Ravanica, Ljubostinja, Kalenić, Gornjak, Pavlica...), bear witness to the last great artistic achievement of Morava's Serbia.
+Monastery founder Despot Stefan Lazarević built Manasija to serve as his mausoleum.
+The monumental and imposing Church of Manasija, together with the contemporary monuments (such as Ravanica, Ljubostinja, and Kalenić), bear witness to the last great artistic achievement of Morava's Serbia.

 The refectory was built parallel to the church, and is one of the largest known structures in medieval Serbia, which was completely covered in frescoes.
 The monastery compound was encircled and protected by strong walls with eleven towers and trenches.